top of page

 We've crossed the inflection point.
 Not "sometime this decade."
 Already.

-AI coding assistants now write 30–50% of code (GitHub)
+• AI coding assistants write ~30–50% of code in Copilot-enabled contexts (GitHub)

 You can debate individual stats.
-You CANNOT debate the trajectory.
+You cannot debate the trajectory.
+And yes, some AI projects will fail (more on why below).

 So what becomes scarce?
 The ability to aim.